dominicprior/TinyDungeonNotes/README.md

 # TinyDungeonNotes

-This addon displays some notes about the current dungeon in the top left of the screen.
+This addon displays some notes about the current dungeon.
+It simply lists some of the more dangerous mobs and their abilities.

 For example, in Mana-Tombs it displays this:
 ```